Grammar Writing Techniques 2020-04-10 00:00

 Whether you're writing an academic report, a cover letter, or your next novel, readability matters.
 It might seem counter-intuitive, but one of the best ways to prove yourself as a talented author is to make your work as simple as possible.

 Fancy words and long sentences might make you feel advanced, but they'll make your work more challenging for your reader to engage with and understand.
-Rather than aiming for the most complex sentences possible, you should aim to for easy readability.
+Rather than aiming for the most complex sentences possible, you should aim for easy readability.

 In this article, we explain how to use several key ProWritingAid reports to make your work clear and effective.
 Let's dive in.